MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-local-psrepositories.md

 # Register a file share on my local machine
 Register-PSRepository -Name LocalPSRepo -SourceLocation '\\localhost\PSRepoLocal\' -ScriptSourceLocation '\\localhost\PSRepoLocal\' -InstallationPolicy Trusted
 ```

+Take note of the difference between how the two commands handle **ScriptSourceLocation**.
+For a
+file share-based repositories, the **SourceLocation** and **ScriptSourceLocation** must match.
+For
+a web-based repository, they must be different, so in this example a trailing "/" is added to the
+**SourceLocation**.

 If you want the newly created PSRepository to be the default repository, you must unregister all
 other PSRepositories.
 For example: